xmartlabs/react-native-line/README.md

 ## Example

-If you want to see `react-native-line-sdk` in action, just move into the [example](/example) folder and run `yarn ios`/`yarn android`.
+If you want to see `@xmartlabs/react-native-line` in action, just move into the [example](/example) folder and run `yarn ios`/`yarn android`.
 By seeing its source code, you will have a better understanding of the library usage.

 ## Contributors